Best OLED TVs 2022/05

 However, the differences between the G1 and C1 are not that big, so the price difference plays a big role in deciding which TV is more suitable.
 One thing is for sure: The G1 looks simply great with the Gallery Design and is an eye-catcher in every living room even when it is turned off.
 As far as interfaces and smart/gaming features are concerned, the two TVs are equally equipped and you really don’t have to do without anything in either model.

-"Normal" OLED with Gaming-Features: LG C1 OLED
+"Normal" OLED with Gaming-Features: LG OLED C17

 The LG C1 also offers perfect black levels, an excellent contrast ratio and a very wide viewing angle thanks to the OLED technology.
 The C1’s build quality and design are also impressive.
 However, what distinguishes it from the two alternatives are, among other things, its gaming features and the integrated HDMI 2.1 interface.